radiolise/radiolise-home/BUILD.md

-# How to set up radio·li·se on Debian-based Linux distributions using APT and Apache 2
+# Of of many ways to set up radio·li·se

+**This instruction only works with Debian-based Linux distributions (e.g. Debian itself or Ubuntu)!

 Log on as "root" or make sure that you use "sudo" with every single command.